Interesting Facts about Rocks and 3 Different Types

 The process of setting boundaries between rock layers is important to distinguish the types of rock layers from each other, for example, a change may appear between clay layers to lime layers, and here it is necessary to set boundaries between these two layers, sometimes the change between layers is gradual and here is placed.

-An appropriate boundary can separate these layers quite well, for example, if the bottom layer is mainly composed of clay rocks with some sandy layers, and above the sandy layers a layer of secondary claystone, here the boundary is placed at the sandstone that makes up more than 50% of the layers.
+An appropriate boundary can separate these layers quite well, for example, if the bottom layer is mainly composed of clay rock with some sandy layers, and above the sandy layers a layer of secondary claystone, here the boundary is placed at the sandstone that makes up more than 50% of the layers.

 Leave a Reply